rousan/vADB/README.md

 # vADB
-virtual adb for android app developing to debug app on real device
+This is a virtual adb used during developing Android app.
+It helps the developer to debug the app one real device through WIFI directly.
+To use, just download the android app and the java app, then install and run. :D